flyinactor91/flyinactor91.github.io/Programming/OPD-Data-Vis/README.md

 I decided to use solid-fill, colored points on the map that were just large enough so they could easily be touched on a phone screen but small enough that they didn't obscure the map behind it.
 The map provides the perceptual strength of an xy coordinate system within the 1:1 context of places in the real world.
 Using color as the categorization encoding allows the map to feel more organized than using something else like shape.
 I made the deliberate choice to use red for violent crimes, which meant not using green in the color scheme.

-After additional feedback, I decided to add a new visualization the would funnel readers to a particular day on the map.
+After additional feedback, I decided to add a new visualization that acts as a funnel so that readers can make an informed choice as to which day they want to display on the map.
 I decided to use the categorization bar charts I made during the EDA.
 However, these are interactive.
 I made a new datafile that contained bin counts for every date in the dataset.
 This allowed me to start with a stacked bar chart of bin counts by year.
 Clicking on a bar redraws the chart of bin counts by months in that year, which then goes by day in that month.
 Once a reader clicks a particular day, the map gets loaded displaying the dispatches for the selected day.

 I decided to use a stacked bar chart (rather than side-by-side) because it would allow the reader to compare the time-period's total dispatches.
 The tooltip still allows the reader to see the bin count for a specific category.
 I also made sure to use the same color scheme as the map.